Atahhabibi/ATAH-HABIBI/README.md

 - 👋 Hi, I’m @Atahhabibi
 - 👀 I’m interested in creating website
-- 🌱 I’m currently learning git and github
+- 🌱 I’m currently looking for new opportunities
 - 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me habibiatah@gmail.com